 What is the live attenuated influenza vaccine?

 In B.C., influenza vaccines are usually available in October.
-For your best protection, you should get immunized as soon as possible.
-Speak with your health care provider to find out if the vaccines are available or visit ImmunizeBC http://immunizebc.ca/clinics/flu to locate a flu clinic.
+For your best protection, get immunized as soon as possible.
+Speak with your health care provider to find out when the vaccines are available or visit ImmunizeBC https://immunizebc.ca/clinics/flu to locate a flu clinic.

 Who should get the vaccine?

-In B.C., LAIV is provided free this year to children 2 to 17 years of age who are at risk of serious illness from influenza.
+In B.C., LAIV is provided free to children 2 to 17 years of age who are at risk of serious illness from influenza.
 This includes:

 The vaccine is also provided free to children 5 to 17 years of age who are household contacts of those who are at risk of serious illness from influenza.
 A list of those at risk of serious influenza illness is provided in HealthLinkBC File #12d Inactivated Influenza (Flu) Vaccine.
 Children who will be visitors to health care facilities and other patient care locations can also get the vaccine for free.